 Notice in this example how each airfield has its own section.
-Check only the NOTAMs you wish to print or don’t check any and they will all print.

-2. The FAA’s second-rate NOTAM site.
+2. The FAA’s other NOTAM site.

 The FAA also run another NOTAMS search website.

-This is a screen shot of it:
+This is a screenshot of it:

 Notice how it doesn’t separate the different airports automatically?